Date of Award:

 The results show that students demonstrated different levels of mathematical knowledge and computational thinking through their gestures, language, and interactions with the assessment materials.
 Students' spatial and unit measurement knowledge most frequently co-occurred with computational thinking, and most often when students built and read/enacted programs.
 I categorized the co-occurrences as independent or dependent, depending on if the co-occurrence related to the students' correct or incorrect response to the assessment items.
 These findings show that mathematical knowledge and computational thinking are strongly connected, and that students' mathematical knowledge is related to how they performed on the assessment.
 These findings have implications for computational thinking curriculum and assessment design, mathematics curriculum design, and theory.
 Based on the results of this present study, I recommend that mathematics curriculum developers take advantage of the particularly strong connections of spatial and unit measurement knowledge with computational thinking to design experiences for children develop their spatial reasoning and measurement knowledge.

 Welch Bond, Lise E., "Connections Between Mathematics and Computational Thinking: Kindergarten Students' Demonstration of Mathematics Knowledge in a Computational Thinking Assessment" (2023).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 8737.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .